 Difficult but Awesome: Easily the most complex character in KI 2013 to date, requiring good spacing as well as resource management due to his skulls.
 A decent Spinal is a manageable nuisance.
 A good Spinal can invariably be a Stone Wall that can drain both Shadow and Instinct meter from his opponents while countering any tactic they might use to break his defense.

-Downloadable Content: Spinal has been announced as the first DLC character for Killer Instinct 2013, releasing Jaunary 31, 2014.
+Downloadable Content: Spinal has been announced as the first DLC character for Killer Instinct 2013, releasing January 31, 2014.

 Everything's Squishier with Cephalopods: Not only does his 2013 stage display a monstrous Kraken crushing a ship, but also his 2013 design straps on an octopus to his shield.
 It's mostly a cosmetic design though, as it can get replaced with accessories alongside his sword.

 Mechanically Unusual Fighter: His floating skull mechanic requires replenishment in order to gain certain perks for his special moves.
-These skulls are only gained via his Power Drain special, throws, and Flaming Skull combo enders.
+These skulls are only gained via certain specials, throws, and his special manuals that summon skeletal hands to strike.

 Sub Boss: He is always third-to-last on the ladder in the first game.